saltyJeff/cpp-regmap/guide.md

 regmap.write<merged>(); // will set WHOAMI to 0x21
 ```
 The `Regmap` is smart enough to see that you're completely rewriting `WHOAMI`, and will do this
 in a single write transaction.
-In fact, observation is made at compile time.
+In fact, this observation is made at compile time.
 Thanks C++17!

 Another compile-time bonus: if you try to merge masks from 2 different registers, it will be
 a compile-time fault.